floe/surfacecast/README.md

 ![four usage scenarios of SurfaceCast](assets/teaser2.jpg)

-You can use SurfaceCast with just about anything: a tablet, a plain old desktop PC, a VR or AR headset, a projector-camera setup, or a dedicated tabletop like the SUR40.
+You can use SurfaceCast with just about anything: a tablet, a plain old PC/laptop, a VR or AR headset, a projector-camera setup, or a dedicated tabletop like the SUR40.

 ## Architecture